zephyrproject-rtos/zephyr/doc/collaboration/collaboration_naming_conventions.rst

-Unlike desktop operating systems, where applications are written in user-space and drivers are used to cross the boundary between kernel and user space, all applications on Tiny Mountain are written in kernel space.
+Unlike desktop operating systems, where applications are written in user-space and drivers are used to cross the boundary between kernel and user space, all applications in the Zephyr OS are written in kernel space.
 These are then linked against the kernel creating a shared and common namespace.

 To ensure proper execution of both kernel and applications, it makes sense to